Our History

 8 October 1988

-Independent Teachers Federation (ITF) registered as a federal union
+Independent Teachers Federation (ITF) is registered as a federal union

 Towards the end of 1983, the ITF was set up.
 In early 1984, an application was made to the Australian Conciliation and Arbitration Commission for registration as a federal union.
 Its application sought rules for coverage of the broadest range of education workers in non-government education institutions.
 After extensive litigation, federal registration was achieved on 8 October 1988.